ssiwan/KARMA/README.md

 * The metrics dashboard uses Dropwizard metrics to give a detailed view of the application performance.
 * The health dashboard uses Spring Boot Actuator’s health endpoint to give health information on various parts of the application.
 * The audits dashboard monitors access to the application and provides the status of whether users were successful during the authentication process.

-* All Developers can monitor the status of Karma's code pipeline by looking at the [AWS Code Pipeline dashboard](https://github.com/StanfieldSystems/KARMA/wiki/Technical_Architecture#aws-continuous-integration-and-delivery-dashboard).
+All Developers can monitor the status of Karma's code pipeline by looking at the [AWS Code Pipeline dashboard](https://github.com/StanfieldSystems/KARMA/wiki/Technical_Architecture#aws-continuous-integration-and-delivery-dashboard).
 The CI and CD processes are initiated every time a developer checks-in source code.
 The dashboard shows the real-time status of retrieving source code, the build and unit tests, the deploy to acceptance, and the running of BDD acceptance tests.
+Developers are notified whenever a build is completed.

 #### Accessibility
 _(RFI Requirement g, k)_